Vision

 Upon entering the DrPaper platform, a researcher:

-5. Writes and publishes a scientific article in one place – integrated databases, automatic creation of references and citations, contextual literature searches, and certification of content originality.
+- Writes and publishes scientific articles in one place – integrated databases, automatic creation of references and citations, contextual literature searches, and certification of content originality.

-6. Finds the right journal – the system analyzes the article topic and suggests the best match in terms of subject matter, impact factor, availability, and publication time.
+- Receives journal recommendation – the system analyzes the article topic and suggests the best match in terms of subject matter, impact factor, availability, publication time, and price.

-7. Submits articles for review without frustration – the file is automatically formatted according to the selected journal’s requirements, and the submission process happens via a modern, intuitive interface.
+- Submits articles for review without frustration – the file is automatically formatted according to the selected journal’s requirements, supplementary materials are generated with one click, additional required documents are in place, and all authors’ metadata is instantly attached in the submission system.

 On the DrPaper platform, the researcher becomes the central manager of their personal and scientific development.
 They have all the necessary information at hand, engage in international collaboration, and the common barriers and obstacles are removed by technology.